star2vec/cpp-dr-house-visual-novel/README.md

 # Dr. House: The Visual Novel

-A C++ terminal game where you play Dr. Gregory House trying to diagnose a patient before they die, get you fired, or bankrupt the hospital.
+A C++ terminal game where you play Dr. Gregory House trying to diagnose a patient before they die, you end up at Mayfield Psychiatric, or you bankrupt Princeton-Plainsboro Teaching Hospital.
 You order tests, argue with the team, lie to Cuddy for money, and occasionally pop a Vicodin.

 > You are Gregory House.
 A patient is bleeding from somewhere they shouldn't be bleeding from.
 You have ~8000 hospital dollars, four hostile colleagues, a Vicodin bottle, and roughly fifteen turns before something kills them.
 Run labs.
 Order treatments.
 Break into their apartment.
 Don't take the fifth pill.